jaygaha/ai-mastery-roadmap/_1_AI_Foundation_and_Python_Essentials/README.md

 Ready to handle data like a pro?
 Dive into **[NumPy Fundamentals](data-manipulation-NumPy-fundamentals/README.md)** to learn about arrays, vectorized operations, and linear algebra.

+## Pandas for Data Analysis

+Unlock the power of data manipulation and analysis.
+Explore **[Pandas](pandas/README.md)** to master Series, DataFrames, and essential data operations.

 ## Quick Summary of the Intro Lesson